The following theories apply to the experiments.

 The provisional scientific evidence of prayer could potentially provide encouragement for people to assemble their positive indirect prayers to help preserve a balance of order for the round world.
 Perhaps prayers being drops in the ocean won't sound so small after all.

 In short, indirect and direct prayers and intentions have to do with the strength of the signals reaching the targets prayed-for.
 Associational Linkages can be both indirect and direct to targets.
-See "What is Associational Linkage?" which is Question 5 on the FAQ page here.
+See "What is Associational Linkage? " which is Question 5 on the FAQ page here.
+For deeper details about mental linkage, go to this link here.

 People who pray as a group are unsung stabilizers of the thin veneer that protects society.
 The collective influence of a group is sometimes labelled "The positive power of a mob."